 DOAS-1 (Dedicated Outside Air System) unit: This air-handler, originally installed in 2009, brings in outside air to the older portion of the terminal.
 Repairs to DOAS-1 were completed as part of the terminal reconstruction project, but additional repairs are now needed.
 Recent voltage spikes have damaged some of the air-handler components, including the VFD (Variable Frequency Drive) for the DOAS-1 exhaust fan.
-JNU Building Maintenance continues to look at repair options, but has indicated that this equipment will be able to run during the upcoming TAB work.
+JNU Building Maintenance continues to look at repair options.